 - Devi Mandap – There are two small shrines opposite Lakshman Temple.

 - Varaha Mandap – It is an open pavilion.
-Devi shrine is located on south of this mandap.
+Devi shrine is located in the south of this mandap.
 This mandap is elevated by 14 short pillars.

 - Lakshman Temple – This temple faces Devi and Varaha Mandap.
-It is one of the largest temples in Western Group of Temples at Khajuraho.
-This temple is known to be the earliest temple in Khajuraho Group of Monuments which is built by Chandela kings.
+It is one of the largest temples in the Western Group of Temples at Khajuraho.
+This temple is known to be the earliest temple in the Khajuraho Group of Monuments which is built by Chandela kings.
 The temple is dedicated to Vishnu.
-However the name refers to the brother of Ram.
+However, the name refers to the brother of Ram.

 - Mahadeo Shrine – Located in between of Jagdambi and Kandariya Temple, Mahadeo Shrine is an elegant piece of ancient architecture.
 There is a small porch along with a sanctum.

-That day, we could only visit Western Group of Temples Khajuraho.
-The next day we visited the other temples of Khajuraho Group of Monuments which were located outside of the town.
-Being located in different places, away from each other, Southern and Northern Group of Temples were less visited.
-Jain temples were still visited by lot of tourists.
+That day, we could only visit the Western Group of Temples Khajuraho.
+The next day we visited the other temples of the Khajuraho Group of Monuments which were located outside of the town.
+Being located in different places, away from each other, the Southern and Northern Group of Temples were less visited.
+Jain temples were still visited by a lot of tourists.
 But the other temples lacked attention, that’s what I observed.
-However I didn’t find any difference in their architecture and construction style.
+However, I didn’t find any difference in their architecture and construction style.

-Travelling to such places always makes me learn several things.
-I have great interest in history, geography, architecture, archaeology, geology etc. and whenever I travel, I often try to look for places which can be a treat for me during my journey.
-And Khajuraho temples served me well with their elegance, beauty and marvellous architecture.
+Traveling to such places always makes me learn several things.
+I have a great interest in history, geography, architecture, archaeology, geology, etc. and whenever I travel, I often try to look for places that can be a treat for me during my journey.
+And Khajuraho temples served me well with their elegance, beauty, and marvelous architecture.